-In that case, giving them a signed (and notarized, if needed) Statement of Organizer as proof of ownership can really help.
+In that case, giving them a signed Statement of Organizer as proof of ownership can really help.

 Remember: If you filed your LLC’s documents with yourself as the Organizer, you won’t need a Statement of Organizer.
 You can just present a copy of your approved Articles of Organization (or similar document, since not all states use the name “Articles of Organization”) to the bank or organization instead, and that will suffice.